cisco-ie/ios-xr-grpc-python/README.md

 scp cisco@192.168.1.2:/misc/config/grpc/ems.pem ./
 ```

+(note if you don't want to use TLS, don't pass the cred and options)

 - If you are using your own box, change the parameters in the example.py file to have the proper authentication credentials.
 - Run the program